Can we prescribe the physical parameters of multiple black holes?

 \section{The initial-boundary value problem}

-In advance of determining the ADM quantities relevant for asymptotically flat multiple black hole configurations one has to make a choice for the free data for the underlying initial-boundary problem.
-As a preparation for the asymptotic case first, by a straightforward adaptation of the method applied in \cite{racz_bh_ID}, considerations will be restricted to the finite domain case.
+In advance of determining the ADM quantities relevant for asymptotically flat multiple black hole initial data configurations, one has to choose free data for the underlying initial-boundary problem.
+As a preparation for the asymptotic case first, by a straightforward adaptation of the method applied in \cite{racz_bh_ID}, considerations will be restricted to finite cubical domains.

 Accordingly, the initial data surface $\Sigma$ is chosen to be a cube, centered at the origin in $\mathbb{R}^3$ (see Fig.\,\ref{kocka}) with boundary comprised by six squares each with edges $2 A$.

 By choosing the value of $A$ sufficiently large all the individual black holes will be contained in this cubical domain with suitable margin.
 The parabolic-hyperbolic system (\ref{bern_pde})--(\ref{ort_const_n}) has to be solved then as an initial-boundary value problem to which (local) well-posedness is guaranteed (see, e.g.~\cite{kreissl}) in those subregions of $\Sigma$ where (\ref{bern_pde}) is uniformly parabolic.